Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 npx create-next-app dope-contentful-example
 ```

-💡 _**Note:** You can optionally include the `--use-npm` flag if you want to ditch Yarn.
-By default, Next will set up your project with [Yarn](https://classic.yarnpkg.com/en/) if you have it installed globally.
+💡 _**Note:** You can optionally include the `--use-npm` flag if you want to ditch [Yarn](https://classic.yarnpkg.com/en/).
+By default, Next will set up your project with Yarn if you have it installed globally.
 [It's your prerogative](https://www.youtube.com/watch?v=5cDLZqe735k) though!_

-You may have found a "NextJS + Contentful" example in their docs as well. **Don't install that one!** We'll be using GraphQL for this demo, which has a slightly different setup.
+You may have found a "NextJS + Contentful" example in the Next docs as well. **Don't install that one!** We'll be using GraphQL for this demo, which has a slightly different setup.

 Now, just `cd` into your new NextJS project and create a `.env` file with the following info: